Criedor/wdys_api/README.md

               or
               project, pages*                                 //

-->Applies changes to a specific project of a TM (projectname, deadline, langs).
+"/projects/:project_id/update" -> Applies changes to a specific project of a TM (projectname, deadline, langs).
 If a lang is added to the project it automatically creates a new translationpage for the added lang.

     post  /projects/:project_id/update